How to Monetize Your Audience: The Complete Playbook

 Should I focus on one monetization strategy or diversify?

 Start with one or two strategies and master them before expanding.
-Diversification is important for long-term stability, but spreading yourself too thin early on leads to mediocre results across the board.
+Diversification is essential for long-term stability, but spreading yourself too thin early leads to mediocre results everywhere.
 Build incrementally.

 How much should I expect to earn from my audience?